Mohamed-Abotalb/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## Advanced Parts of the Task

 - First C file is 100-prime_factor.c, it finds and prints the largest prime factor of the number 612852475143, followed by a new line.

+- Second C file is 101-print_number.c, it prints an integer.